 How many Antarctic Ice Marathon & 100k races have occured?

-There have been ten Antarctic Ice Marathon & eleven 100k races to date.
+There have been twelve Antarctic Ice Marathon & 100k races to date.

 What date will the 2016 Antarctic 100k take place?